BATHROOM RENOVATION GUIDEcashdigital

 A Renovation Schedule also prevents clashing between two or more experts.
 The bathroom is generally a small space, and it would be difficult for two experts working in a small space at the same time.

 Note: The image is only a reference and does not represent the actual timeframe required.

-When discussing with experts, it is not only important to discuss pricing but also their job scope and the timeframe they require.
+When discussing with experts, it is important to discuss pricing and their job scope and the timeframe they require.
 This way, expectations from both parties will be aligned and avoid any unnecessary conflict.

 Once you have confirmed your experts, be sure to give them plenty of notice on their start dates.

 Our goal is to simplify home renovation.